Emmanueladegor/Awesome-Dev-Tools/README.md

 # Awesome Dev Tools

-Welcome to **Awesome Dev Tools** – your one-stop resource for discovering and sharing the best tools for Frontend Developers, SharePoint & SPFx gurus, PowerShell scripters, and Generative AI explorers.
+Welcome to **Awesome Dev Tools** – your one-stop resource for discovering and sharing the best tools for Frontend and Backend Developers, SharePoint & SPFx gurus, PowerShell scripters, and Generative AI explorers.
 Whether you’re a beginner looking to jumpstart your projects, or a seasoned developer seeking new ideas, you’re in the right place!

 This repository is maintained by the community, for the community.
 Found a tool you love?
 Contribute by creating a Pull Request or opening an Issue!